directeye/docsy/content/en/docs/engoo_photos/intermediate/_index.md

   Collection of scripts created for Engoo Photo Description Training at Intermediate Level
 ---

-I'm crafting scripts for 1-minute speeches by describing picture prompts from Engoo designed for intermediate learners.
+I'm writing scripts for 1-minute speeches by describing pictures from Engoo designed for intermediate learners.

-ChatGPT is aiding me in composing these scripts, each restricted to about 130 words to fit the timeframe.
+ChatGPT is helping me compose these scripts.
+Each restricted to about 130 words to fit the timeframe.

+Due to copyright concerns, I've opted not to embed or reproduce any of the photos used on Engoo on my website.
+Instead, I've included the reference links I used, so you can view each photo there.